-Gan our Endodontist, has undergone advanced training in the field of root canal therapy and obtained his Master's degree in Endodontics from Guy's Hospital in 1999.
+Gan, our endodontic practitioner, has undergone advanced training in the field of root canal therapy and obtained his Master's degree in Endodontics from Guy's Hospital in 1999.
 Since then, in 2008, he has gone on to teach mainly final year students at Bart's and The London Dental School and also helped to run the Undergraduate Training Course in Endodontics.

 His objective is to try and help you to save your tooth by dealing with the infected tissue in the root canals of the affected tooth.
 In using high intensity light magnification, the infected material from the root canals can be effectively dealt with and your tooth returned to good health without the need to have it removed.